 Management control effectiveness (Remaining risk - level of control)

 Policy development

-One of the cornerstones of the ERM process is the Group Policies and Guidelines that establish the framework for all policies and compliance monitoring in the Group.
-The Group policies are developed by management and are approved by the Board.
+One of the cornerstones of the ERM process is Securitas Group Policies, which establish the framework for all policies and compliance monitoring in the Group.
+The Group Policies are developed by management and approved by the Board.